best-practice-and-impact/qa-of-code-guidance/book/tools.md

 You can do this using the "Suggest edit" link under the GitHub logo at the top of this page.
 Please include a link and brief description when requesting a new tool to be added.

+The tools included on this page will in general follow the good quality assurance practices described in this guidance.
+However, as with any software there is a chance that they may still contain bugs or limitations.
+Please apply your own judgement when using them.
+If you feel a tool should no longer be included in this list, please suggest an edit or get in touch.

 ## Data manipulation and analysis

 Manipulating and analysing data.